Foxfield Railway: Vandals cause £25k damage at heritage attraction

 Volunteer-run Foxfield Railway at Caverswall, Staffordshire, said the latest attack was "absolutely gut wrenching".

-On Friday evening, 24 panes of glass of a Class 142 Pacer were smashed and another heritage coach was damaged.
+On Friday evening, 24 panes of glass on a Class 142 Pacer were smashed and another heritage coach was damaged.

 CCTV cameras were also smashed and train signals broken.